mscwilson/mscwilson.github.io/README.md

 * Light banner [image](https://unsplash.com/photos/jhw1cRdWkEI) by Annie Spratt

 ### Known Issues
+There are no tests!
+Shame on me, I know.
+I'd like to get some tests in place now that there are a few pages in the site.
-I didn't include any special rules for old browsers that don't support `prefers-color-scheme`, so it might look bad in that case.
+Also, I didn't include any special rules for old browsers that don't support `prefers-color-scheme`, so it might look bad in that case.